ht93/ht93.github.io/_posts/2017-10-28-Convolutional-Long-Short-Term-Memory-Fully-Connected-Deep-Neural-Networks.md

 * [LSTMP - LSTM with Recurrent Projection Layer](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43905.pdf):
     > By setting n_r < n_c we can increase the model memory (n_c) and still be able to control the number of parameters in the recurrent connections and output layer. n_r is the number of units in the recurrent projection layer

+### Motivation:
+* Higher-level modeling of xt can help to disentangle underlying factors of variation within the input, which should then make it easier to learn temporal structure between successive time steps.
+* If factors of variation in the hidden states could be reduced, then the hidden state of the model could summarize the history of previous inputs more efficiently.
+In turn, this could make the output easier to predict.
+Reducing variation in the hidden states can be modeled by having DNN layers after the LSTM layers.

 ### Input
 For each input at time `t`:
 * Input $$[x_{x-l},...,x_{t+r}]$$